ZumDeWald/intl-dates/README.md

 Great news!
 This code uses the power of the [JavaScript Intl object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) to derive date related data. _No outside libraries or code_ is needed by this package, so no alerts that a dependency of a dependency has a security issue!<br />

-### There are only 2 requirements for using this hook:
+### There are only 2 things to be aware of if using this package:

-1.  **React**: The hook will only run in a React app v16.8.0 and up (React with support for hooks) and must be called in a functional component (not class based) in accordance with the [React docs](https://reactjs.org/docs/hooks-intro.html).
+1. The `useIntlDates` custom hook will only run in a React app v16.8.0 and up (React with support for hooks) and must be called in a functional component (not class based) in accordance with the [React docs](https://reactjs.org/docs/hooks-intro.html).

-2. The browser must support **Intl.DateTimeFormat.formatToParts**.
+2. For either `intlDates` or `useIntlDates` to work the browser must support [**Intl.DateTimeFormat.formatToParts**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/formatToParts).
 Check [caniuse.com](https://caniuse.com/?search=Intl%3A%20DateTimeFormat%3A%20formatToParts) to make sure your target browsers are supported (_92.77% Global support at time of writing_)

 ## Options

-This hook will accept an object of these options ([see usage below](#specify-locale)):
+Both `intlDates` and `useIntlDates` will accept an object of these options ([see usage below](#specify-locale)):

 1. `locale` [_optional_]<br />
    - default: "default" &nbsp; [_defaults to the locale identified by the browser_]<br />